 The ACT Ombudsman handles complaints about the processing of FOI requests by ACT Government agencies.

-The Commonwealth Ombudsman can investigate complaints about the Department of Immigration and Citizenship in the same way as any other Australian Government department or agency.
+The Commonwealth Ombudsman can investigate complaints about the Department of Immigration and Border Protection in the same way as any other Australian Government department or agency.

 The Ombudsman also performs the role of reviewing the cases of people who have been in immigration detention for more than two years.